shepmaster/rust-ffi-omnibus/site/basics/index.md

 All node.js examples will use node 0.12 and the [ffi package][node-ffi].

+## C\#

+All C# examples will compile with Mono 2.10 (Travis CI) and 4.2.
+It is assumed that this code will work with the Microsoft CLR frameworks, but this is untested.

 ## Running Examples

 When running examples, you need to ensure the Rust dynamic library